 There is an art to dining.
 Food is our substance but it is also social – a time to gather, share and savor the tastes from our gardens, farms and oceans.
 The Kennebunkport Festival is all about the celebration of fine food and wine, enjoyed in beautiful settings, complimented by art, music and conversation.
-In its 15th year, June 3-9, 2019, the Kennebunkport Festival brings together top chefs, proud homeowners, foodies, and talented artists – to enjoy the bounty of creative cuisine in good company.
+In its 15th year, June 4-9, 2019, the Kennebunkport Festival brings together top chefs, proud homeowners, foodies, locals, and talented artists – to enjoy the bounty of creative cuisine in good company.

 Our Wednesday night’s Fest was the perfect summer evening in Maine… magical…starting with a cocktail at The Colony.
 This grand 1914 hotel was the elegant setting for festival goers to sip Crown Royal infused drinks on the expansive porch overlooking the Atlantic.
 I love this hotel – so reminiscent of the good ole days when folks came to K’port for the entire summer, with their steamer trunks full of fabulous dresses, hats and gloves.

 And I love the Kennebunkport Fest for bringing back some of that style and sophistication.
 How gallant to see guys in seersucker, ladies in gowns.
 And that was just the pre-party, followed by a dozen private dinner parties.

 Our host for the evening Art of Dining was Anne Raffaelli in her beautiful beach view home.
 We enjoyed delicious green hummus “Conversation Noshes” (love that description) and golden watermelon gazpacho paired with Prosecco on the patio, listening to the surf and meeting our dinner companions from near and far.